thebitradio/Bitradio/README.md

-### BitRadio v2
+### BitRadio v1.1.0.8

 DO NOT COMPILE/RUN CLIENTS FROM THIS BRANCH!!!!

-This is a complete upgrade from the previous release.
+This branch is for testing ONLY!

 ## About BitRadio